 El Anatsui was born in Anyako, Ghana, in 1944.
 He lives and works in Nsukka, Nigeria.
-Graduating from the Kwame Nkrumah University of Science and Technology in Kumasi, Ghana (1969), he rounded off his classical training with an apprenticeship in the ancient techniques of the “ashanti” culture, embracing engravings, ceramics and pottery for example.
-In the 1970s, he joined the group of Nigerian artists Nsukka, associated with the University of Nigeria.
-He taught at the University of Nigeria from 1975 to 2011.
+Graduating from the Kwame Nkrumah University of Science and Technology in Kumasi, Ghana (1969), he rounded off his classical training with an apprenticeship in the ancient techniques of the Ashanti culture, embracing engravings, ceramics and pottery for example.
+In the 1970s, he joined the group of Nigerian artists the Nsukka School associated with the University of Nigeria where he taught from 1975 to 2011.

 In 1990, he was one of five artists selected to represent Africa at the 44th Venice Biennale.